w3c/wai-evaluation-tools-list/content/success.md

 This process is managed through [GitHub](https://github.com/w3c/wai-evaluation-tools-list/pulls) - new submissions should appear on this page, if you wish to verify the information you have provided.

-The information sent using this form will be reviewed before the tool is published to the list It can take 2-4 weeks until the tool is published.

 [Return to tools list](/list-of-evaluation-tools/)